Skip to main content

 15. Rory asks for copies of some of the documents listed on Ceri’s list of documents, and Ceri provides them.

 16. Ceri and Rory exchange witness statements.
-They do this by the date given in the judge’s directions which will be about 10 weeks after allocation.
+They do this by the date given in the judge’s directions which will be about 10 weeks after the case was allocated to a track.
+Actual times vary and will depend on the backlog in your area.

 See Witness statements and expert reports for guidance on what to put in them and how to lay them out.